Onisaburo Deguchi (1871-1948), was born Kisaburo Ueda in Japan.

 Onisaburo's life was immense.
 He was a writer, poet, calligrapher, sculptor, and ceramist, He left a vast cultural and artistic legacy.

-He was the spiritual master of Morihei Ueshiba, who took inspiration from Onisaburo’s teachings to create his ethically-based Aikido, a martial art practiced by millions of students worldwide.
+He was the spiritual master of Morihei Ueshiba, who took inspiration from Onisaburo’s teachings to create his ethically-based Aikido, a martial art practiced by millions worldwide.

 He met Nao Deguchi, the founder of Omoto religion in 1898 and became a major figure in promoting the new sect.
 He married Nao's daughter Sumi in 1900, was adopted into the family, and was named Onisaburo Deguchi.